Get notified of page updates

 Expert Guidelines

-NCCN has outlined principles of breast reconstruction or going flat following mastectomy surgery.
-These include the following:
+The NCCN has outlined principles of breast reconstruction or going flat following mastectomy including:

 • All patients undergoing breast cancer treatment should be educated about breast reconstructive options based on their situation.

-• Selection of reconstruction option is bassed on many factors, including cancer treatment, patient preference, obesity, smoking history, comorbidities and patient concerns.
+• Selection of reconstruction option is based on many factors, including cancer treatment, patient preference, obesity, smoking history, comorbidities and patient concerns.

-• Patients may chose not to have breast reconstruction after mastectomy.
-The option of mastectomy with no reconstruction and optimized closure (aesthetic flat closure) should be part of the discussion of patients' options after mastectomy.
+• Patients may choose not to have breast reconstruction after mastectomy.
+The option of mastectomy without reconstruction and optimized closure (aesthetic flat closure) should be part of the discussion of patients' options after mastectomy.

 • Breast reconstruction or going flat should be a shared decision between the patient and their surgeon.